-Although I wrote my doctoral dissertation on John Locke’s philosophy of language (earning a specialization in early modern philosophy), I have developed a long-term scholarly and teaching interest in Confucianism, ethics (particular virtue ethics), and in existentialism.
-I am the author of a number of articles and of two books in the popular Dummies series - Existentialism for Dummies, and Ethics for Dummies.
-Most recently, I maintain a lively scholarly interest in the subject of intellectual virtues, specifically in the ways that those virtues are differently interpreted by different historical thinkers and also in application work that argues for the central importance of those virtues (however construed) for liberal arts education.
+Turning to research interests, although I wrote my doctoral dissertation on John Locke’s philosophy of language (earning a specialization in early modern philosophy), I have developed a long-term scholarly and teaching interest in Confucianism, ethics (particular virtue ethics), and in existentialism.
+Most recently, I have developed a lively scholarly interest in the subject of intellectual virtues, both in the ways that those virtues are differently interpreted by different historical thinkers and also in the sense that those virtues (however construed) should be a central component of a liberal arts education.

-I also have a home life too!
-I am married to Christie Cathey, who is a professor of psychology at Missouri State University (we met at UCONN playing intramural softball).
-We have two lovely daughters, Parker (who is 8) and Paige (who is 5), both of whom think philosophy is odd and strange, but I figure I have years to work that out.
-I am also an avid Italian cook and baker, and spend a lot of time perfecting various means, breads, and desserts.
+At home, I’m married (to Christie Cathey, a professor of psychology at Missouri State University) and have two awesome kids, Parker (who is 9) and Paige (who is 6).
+Both of them think philosophy is odd and strange, but I figure I have years to work that out and bring them into the fold.
+I am also an avid Italian cook and baker, and spend a lot of time perfecting various dinners, breads, and desserts.

 Panza, C. & Potthast, A. Ethics for Dummies, Wiley and Sons, (New York), 2010

 Panza, C. & Gale, G. Existentialism for Dummies, Wiley and Sons, (New York), 2008